The information on this page relates to the Domestic Abuse Act 2021 for England and Wales.

 This page has been created as a response to some general themes in the questions we received related to the Domestic Abuse Bill (now Act) and the post-separation abuse amendment.

 The Bill received Royal Assent and became law on 29 April 2021.
 It is now the Domestic Abuse Act.
-Read our response to the Royal Assent here.
-The post-separation abuse amendment is expected to come into force in summer/autumn 2022 to allow for updates to guidance and training.
+Read our response to the Royal Assent.
+The post-separation abuse amendment is expected to come into force in spring 2023 to allow for updates to guidance and training.

-The themes and questions in this document have come directly from survivors of domestic and economic abuse.
+The themes and questions on this page have come directly from survivors of domestic and economic abuse.

 One in ten offences recorded by the police are in relation to domestic abuse, with around 2.4 million victims of domestic abuse each year.
 In 2019, the Government was elected with a manifesto commitment to pass a Domestic Abuse Bill to change the way in which domestic abuse is dealt with and how victims and their children are supported.